Slavery in Qatar: Abolition

 After World War II, there was a growing international pressure from the United Nations to end the slave trade.
 In 1948, the United Nations declared slavery to be a crime against humanity in the Universal Declaration of Human Rights, after which the Anti-Slavery Society pointed out that there were about one million slaves in the Arabian Peninsula, which was a crime against the 1926 Slavery Convention, and demanded that the UN form a committee to handle the issue.
+The UN formed the Ad Hoc Committee on Slavery in 1950, which resulted in the introduction of the Supplementary Convention on the Abolition of Slavery.
+The Ad Hoc Committee on Slavery filed a report on the chattel slavery in Qatar during the 1950-1951 investigation.

-Slavery was abolished in 1952.
+Slavery was finally abolished by the ruler of Qatar after British pressure in March 1952.

+The Qatari government reimbursed formers slave owners financially and Sheikh Ali bin Abdullah Al Thani personally contributed with 25 percent of the compensation money.

+By May 1952, manumission money had been paid for 660 slaves, the average compensation sum being 1,500 rupees, but for some, such as one slave girl, as much as 2,000 rupees; the compensation has been referred to as the first big distribution of wealth in Qatar.

+The former slaves in Qatar became citizens after manumission.
+Many members of the Afro-Arabian minority are descendants of the former slaves.

+In 1957 the British pressured the Gulf rulers to accept the 1956 Supplementary Slavery Convention in accordance with the Colonial Application; this was accepted by Kuwait, Qatar and Bahrain, but the rulers of the Trucial Coast stated that such a law could not be enforced.

+However, slaves are mentioned in Qatar after the official abolition of 1952.
+Sheiks of Qatar are recorded to have included slaves in their retinues when attending the Coronation of Queen Elizabeth II in London in 1953, as well as during their visit in Britain in 1958.

+Many members of the Afro-Arabian minority are descendants of the former slaves, a notable example being Fatma Shaddad.

 After the abolition of slavery, poor migrant workers were employed under the Kafala system, which have been compared to slavery.
 In August 2020 Qatar abolished the Kafala system and introduced labor reforms.
-Under these reforms workers can change jobs without employer’s permission and are now paid a basic minimum wage regardless of their nationality.
+Under these reforms workers can change jobs without employer's permission and are now paid a basic minimum wage regardless of their nationality.
 The basic minimum wage is set at 1,000 QAR.
 Allowances for food and accommodation must be provided by employers, which are 300 QAR and 500 QAR respectively.
 Qatar introduced a wage protection system to ensure the employers are complying with the reforms.
 The wage protection system monitors the workers in the private sector.
 This new system has reduced wage abuses and disputes among migrant labours.